e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **Streamed commands** (`throttle_axis`, `elevator/aileron/rudder_axis`): today
   written by joystick mappings after shaping *and* by GUI sliders on the same fields.
 Every dual-writer field in the demo is this pattern — a stream shadowed by a mirror, where simultaneous live writing is a bug.
-This adjudicated [slot](#g-slot) exclusivity ([§11.3][s11-3]): [claim](#g-claim)/disable covers every case found; none needs two concurrent writers.
+This adjudicated [root-input](#g-root-input) exclusivity ([§11.3][s11-3]): [claim](#g-claim)/disable covers every case found; none needs two concurrent writers.
 - **Edge-driven increments** (trim offsets ±5e-3 per hat release, flaps ±⅓ per